Dyslexia Tools And Resources For Adults

 A few tools trending among the dyslexic adult learners and workers are:

-1. Electronic Flashcards: These read out the letters displayed in the card or explain the picture.
-These can promote hassle-free ingraining of concept being studied.
+1. Electronic Flashcards: These read out the letters displayed on the card or explain the picture.
+These can promote hassle-free ingraining of the concept being studied.

-2. Speech-to-text technology: It is accessible through apps and allow dyslexics to sound out their thoughts for others to receive and decode.
-Thus, they can voice out their answers instead of writing in academics or give instructions to others at work easily.
+2. Speech-to-text technology: It is accessible through apps and allows dyslexics to sound out their thoughts for others to receive and decode.
+Thus, they can voice out their answers instead of writing in academics or giving instructions to others at work easily.

-4. Reader pens: The reader pen scans the text, sounds it out to the reader on demand and also provide storage for keeping scanned text for future reference.
-One of the finest examples is C-Pen that is designed to enable independent reading and writing.
+4. Reader pens: The reader pen scans the text, sounds it out to the reader on demand, and also provides storage for keeping scanned text for future reference.
+One of the finest examples is C-Pen which is designed to enable independent reading and writing.

 The road ahead

-Dyslexia tools and resources have opened the world of possibilities for people with language skill deficiencies.
-The work is in full swing as the ways around budget issues, accessibility and affordability need further exploration.
-Researches and more innovative solutions are sure to further enhance the portability of assistive tools.
-With such positive enhancement, the world is surely going to see more creations and innovations developed by people who are dyslexics but are born with amazing levels of imagination and exceptional creativity.
+Dyslexia tools and resources have opened a world of possibilities for people with language skill deficiencies.
+The work is in full swing as the ways around budget issues, accessibility, and affordability need further exploration.
+Research and more innovative solutions are sure to further enhance the portability of assistive tools.
+With such positive enhancement, the world is surely going to see more creations and innovations developed by people who are dyslexic but are born with amazing levels of imagination and exceptional creativity.

 References: